-God has amazingly blessed and continues to bless our family.
-I am the mother of 10 wonderful children ranging in ages from 3 yrs.- 27 yrs.
-I am also the grandmother of 5 – 3 granddaughters and 1 grandson (the 5th has not yet made his/her appearance) – 2 of the grandchildren are older than our youngest!
+God has amazingly blessed me, Dina-Marie!
+I am the mother of 10 wonderful children ranging in ages from 5 yrs.- 28 yrs.
+I am also the grandmother of 5 – 3 granddaughters and 1 grandson (the 5th has not yet made her appearance) – 2 of the grandchildren are older than our youngest!

 I began home-educating when our oldest was pre-kindergarten and have continued ever since.
 My husband, John, worked as a chemist for over 20 years, during most of which time, we lived near Mobile, AL. We were fortunate enough to have enjoyed a 4 year transfer (aka vacation) to Europe because of John’s job.